2001 Vanderbilt Commodores football team: Auburn

 Vanderbilt and Auburn Tigers had played only 10 time between 1955 and 2001.
 Auburn won them all the previous three meetings Auburn out scored Vanderbilt 78–17.
-This was a hard fought game by Vandy as the teams where tied 3 times in the game.
+This was a hard fought game by Vandy as the teams were tied 3 times in the game.

 Auburn scored first on Chris Williams 51 yard touchdown run with 2:08 into the game.
 Vanderbilt scored on a four-yard run by Lew Thomas with 8:43 in the third quarter and Tigers' freshman quarterback Jason Campbell passed to Robert Johnson for a 35-yard touchdown pass 1:11 later.
 The Commodores tied again on a two-yard run by Thomas in the third before the Tigers' scored again on a one-yard run by Williams with 0:50 left in the third.

 The fourth Vanderbilt marched 83-yards and scored on a Dan Stricker four-yard reception from Zolman for Vandy's final point of the game.
 The Tigers' scored last on a Damon Duval's 49 yard field goal with 2:58 remaining in the game.
 Vanderbilt made an effort to get into field goal range, however, turned the ball over on downs after driving 52 yards.